Technologicat/unpythonic/README.md

 Normally ``begin()`` would return the last value, but the ec overrides that; it is effectively a ``return`` for multi-expression lambdas!

-And named functions, why not those too:
+This usage is valid with named functions, too - ``call_ec`` is not only a decorator:

 ```python
 def f(ec):